datacarpentry/semester-biology/README.md

 materials.
 However, in cases where the necessary material doesn't exist elsewhere it can certainly be added here.

+## Accessibility

+New pull requests to this site are scanned using [pa11y](https://github.com/pa11y/pa11y) and [pa11y-ci](https://github.com/pa11y/pa11y-ci) to ensure that additions to the site follow best practices for accessibility.
+If you discover any accessibility issues with the site please open an issue and we'll get them fixed.

 ## Using Jekyll to build your own course website